Sunjammer/HXComp/README.md

 ======

 Minimalcomps-esque component set for Flash dev in Haxe 3.
-VERY simple, VBox/HBox oriented layout.
-Depends on flywheel for signals.
-Not stylable.
+VERY simple, VBox/HBox-tree oriented layout.
+Depends on fusing for events.
+Not styleable.

 Current components:
- - Label
+ - Label (optionally editable)
  - Button (w.label)
+ - Numeric stepper
  - Slider (horizontal/vertical w.label and optional "indicator" line)
+ - Scrollbar
+ - Progress bar
  - HBox and VBox with customizable spacing
+ - “DBox” axis-distributive layout
+ - Dropdown menu
+ - Treeview
+ - Viewport (scrollrect with scrollbars)
  - WindowBase (a bordered, dropshadowed rectangle with a label and a scrollrect)